open-rmf/rmf_gym/rmf_gym_worlds/README.md

 ```

 ### Add corridorRobot to Graph 1
-We will add a simulation robot to Graph 1 by annotating the traffic lanes
+We will add a simulation robot to Graph 1 by annotating the traffic lanes.
 ```
 # Select one of the vertices on Graph 1.
 This will be the vertice where we spawn the simulation DeliveryRobot
 # Click on "add property", select spawn_robot_type and fill in "DeliveryRobot".
 This is the name of the gazebo model as spelled in the sdf file.